Mountain View Celebrates 43rd Annual Art & Wine Festival

 Sports fans will have a place to relax and watch NFL and NCAA football and MLB pennant races on a giant LED screen in the Comcast Pigskin Party Lounge.
 Centrally located at Mercy and Castro, there will be plenty of seating, festive food and drink.
 It’s the perfect spot to kick back and take a break while you enjoy a great day at the festival.

 The Chamber of Commerce Mountain View is partnering once again with Recology Mountain View, the City of Mountain View and Nothing Wasted Consulting to promote and encourage Zero Waste.
-Free-standing containers will be positioned throughout the festival route for recycling glass and plastic bottles and aluminum cans.
-Additionally, there will be large behind-the-scenes recycling containers for cardboard and mixed paper as well as glass, plastic and aluminum for event staff, vendors and sponsors.
+Free-standing containers will be positioned throughout the festival route for composting bio-degradeable food scraps and recycling glass, plastic and aluminum.
+Additionally, there will be large behind-the-scenes composting and recycling containers for event staff, vendors and sponsors.
 Festival organizers are also encouraging the use of public transit, bicycles and car pools to cut down carbon emissions and vehicular traffic.
-"We're working hard to make this a Zero Waste festival—it's a top priority for us and something we diligently plan for and try to improve upon every year," said Oscar Garcia, President/CEO of the Chamber of Commerce.

 Organic, Healthy & Green Products Showcase

 This year's festival will feature the latest and greatest exhibits featuring Organic, Natural, Healthy and Eco-Friendly products.
-Festivalgoers can enjoy free product samples and gather information while experiencing first-hand how these products and organizations can help you live a better, healthier and "greener" lifestyle and be a positive catalyst for change.
-Sponsors include Larabar, Food Should Taste Good, SolarCity, The Solar Company, Dave's Killer Bread, Stanford Chiropractic, Palo Alto Medical Foundation, Chiropractic First, The Solar Planet, Miramonte Dental, El Camino Hospital, Kaiser Permanante, University Chiropractic, Sweat Studio and Sunnyvale Chiropractic.
+Festivalgoers can enjoy free product samples and gather information while experiencing first-hand how these products and organizations can help you live a better, healthier and “greener” lifestyle and be a positive catalyst for change.
+Sponsors include Bay Area Air Quality Management District, Sungevity, Larabar, Food Should Taste Good, SolarCity, The Solar Company, Stanford Chiropractic, Chiropractic First, University Chiropractic, KOA Fitness, Real Goods Solar and Sunnyvale Chiropractic.

 Home & Garden Exhibits

-For home improvement ideas, check out product displays and chat with representatives from Renewal by Andersen, Heavenly Greens, Armstrong Installation Service, Cutco Cutlery, BathFitter, OneLawn, Bay Home & Window, Danmer Custom Shutters, Sunlight Concepts, Black Diamond Landscaping, Softub, Rhino Shield and The Craftsmens' Guild.
+For home improvement ideas, check out product displays and chat with representatives from Renewal by Andersen, Heavenly Greens, Armstrong Installation Service, Cutco Cutlery, OneLawn, Bay Home & Window, Sunlight Concepts, Rhino Shield, ADT Custom Home Services, Foundation Repair of California, Advanced Home Improvement, USA Bath, Sears Home Services and The Craftsmens’ Guild.

-Win great prizes, enjoy free samples, meet the personalities and experience the latest products from festival sponsors: Intuit, Lincoln Motor Company, Star One Credit Union, Chevrolet, Wells Fargo, The Swig Company, Stanford Federal Credit Union, Tishman Speyer Properties, GEICO, The San Francisco 49ers, Provident Credit Union, CA Dept of Tourism, Prometheus Real Estate Group, Silicon Valley Community Foundation, David Walley's Hot Springs Resort & Spa, Click-Scan-Share, Newport Coast Villas, American Laser Skincare, Gold Rush Getaways, Carmel The Village, Ellis Eye & Laser Medical Center, European Wax Centers, Rockin' Jump, Hotel Avante, Palo Alto Medical Foundation, Lucile Packard Children's Hospital, Santa Clara Valley Water District, Kaiser Permanente, Hawaiian Airlines, Recology of Mountain View, Safeway, Google, El Camino Hospital, Tied House Café & Brewery, ME Fox Distributing, Pietra Santa Winery, Valley Transportation Authority, YP, CBS 5 –– Channel 5, The CW –– Channel 44, Comcast, Bay Area News Group, San Jose Mercury News, Mountain View Voice, Metro, Alice 97.3 FM, KFOX 98.5/102.1 FM, KOIT 96.5 FM, KCBS 740 AM/106.9 FM, KBAY 94.5 FM, Mix 106.5 FM, KRTY 95.3 FM, and KLIV 1590 AM.
+Win great prizes, enjoy free samples, meet the personalities and experience the latest products from festival sponsors: Intuit, Genworth Financial, Star One Credit Union, Chevrolet, Wells Fargo, The Swig Company, Stanford Federal Credit Union, Trilogy at the Vineyards, Provident Credit Union, CA Dept of Tourism, Prometheus Real Estate Group, Silicon Valley Community Foundation, David Walley’s Hot Springs Resort & Spa, Click-Scan-Share, Newport Coast Villas, American Laser Skincare, Gold Rush Getaways, CEFCU, Ellis Eye & Laser Medical Center, Mountain View Family Dentistry, Diamond Resorts, The New York Times, Hotel Avante, Palo Alto Medical Foundation, Lucile Packard Children’s Hospital, Santa Clara Valley Water District, Kaiser Permanente, El Camino Hospital, Recology of Mountain View, Safeway, Google, El Camino Hospital, Tied House Café & Brewery, ME Fox Distributing, the Santa Cruz Mountains Winegrowers Association, Bonterra Vineyards, Valley Transportation Authority, YP, KPIX Channel 5, KBCW Channel 44, Comcast, KOFY TV 20, Mountain View Voice, Metro, Alice 97.3 FM, KCBS 740 AM/106.9 FM, KFOX 98.5/102.1 FM, KGO 810 AM, KBAY 94.5 FM, Mix 106.5 FM, KRTY 95.3 FM, and KLIV 1590 AM.

 KMVT Broadcasts Live!